 Stonington Gray vs Gray Owl

 Stonington Gray is a cool gray with a stormy blue-purple undertone.
-On the other hand, Gray Owl has a green undertone that makes it appear warmer on walls, although it’s not really a warm gray.
+On the other hand, Gray Owl has a green undertone that makes it appear warmer on walls, although it’s still a cool toned gray.

 Stonington Gray is a great choice if you want more contrast and a slightly darker shade gray in a room.
 Remember, it can flash quite blue in rooms with cooler light.
 Conversely, in my experience, Gray Owl looks like a pretty fresh gray the majority of the time.